pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Dat 1219 Secure Communication Protocols

+Today I have learn about different types of secure communication protocols.
+Finally I can understand a little the TLS protocol, this book have a lot of math formulas, if you can understand these formulas you can understand the protocol.

 ##### Day 1218 Hash Functions and Cypher Block

 Today I learn more about Security,mI learn what is a cypher block, different types of hash functions and I gain a little knowledge how works secure protocols like SSH and SSL.
 Cryptography really is a hard topic to study.